-The oil you use in your kitchen can make or break your dish becuase if it goes rancid, you may not taste that, and you’ve lost all the health benefits of it.
-Olive oil shouldn’t be heated too hot.
+The oil you use in your kitchen can make or break your dish because if it goes rancid, you may not taste that, and you’ve lost all the health benefits of it.
+Olive oil is a cooking oil that shouldn’t be heated to a high temperature.

 Furthermore, did you know that some oils are actually harmful to your health?

 Did you know that fried chicken or French fries often use “hydrogenated” oils which increase your risk of diabetes, heart attack, obesity and cancer?
 Some “partially hydrogenated” oils are even derived from soybean oil, discussed below.

 Let’s go over the top 10 List right now, olive oil is a great place to start!

 1. Olive Oil is everyone’s favorite cooking oil